umccr/orcabus/lib/workload/stateful/stacks/authorization-manager/README.md

 - **AdminPolicy**

   A static policy defined in the stack that allows anyone in the `admin` group of the Cognito user pool to perform any action.
-This essentially checks if a user is in the group, integrated with the Cognito setup.
+This essentially checks if a user is in the `admin` group, integrated with the Cognito setup.

   The HTTP Lambda Authorizer is also defined for use in stacks where routes/methods need to comply with this policy.
 The Lambda ARN is stored in SSM Parameter String defined in `config/constants.ts` as the `adminHttpLambdaAuthorizerParameterName` constant.